lakshit5481/Assignment/README.md

 * The **Flask app** brings it all together by serving the webpage and processing form submissions.
 * The **frontend** displays events in a card-based layout with an email form for users to get ticket updates.

-**3. Challenges We Faced**
+**3. Challenges I Faced**
 Every real-world project hits some bumps.
-Here’s what we ran into and how we fixed it:
+Here’s what I ran into and how we fixed it:

 * **Changing website structures** broke our scrapers sometimes, so we regularly updated CSS selectors and added backup ones.
 * **Missing event data** early in development was solved by injecting test entries and ensuring proper database writes.